Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 What are bryophytes?

-1. These are found in moist, shady places on the hills, and when plants are found in such places, they are called Sciophytes.
+1. These are found in moist, shady places on the hills, and when plants are found in such areas, they are called Sciophytes.

 2. They are called the amphibians of the plant kingdom.
-Why is it called it is the first terrestrial plant, when they make gametes, their gametes go into the water and fertilize there and the new organism that is formed after fertilization comes back to the land.
-It means that their life is on the ground but it is also dependent on water.
+What is it called?
+It is the first terrestrial plant; when they make gametes, their gametes go into the water and fertilize there, and the new organism that is formed after fertilization comes back to the land.
+It means that their life is on the ground but also dependent on water.

 5. Their main plant body is called gametophyte.

-Now both of them will make male and female gametes, the male gamete is called Antheridia and the female gamete is called Egg.
+Now, both will make male and female gametes; the male gamete is called Antheridia, and the female gamete is called Egg.
 Both these gametes are haploid.
 The Antheridia is biflagellate.
-This antheridium reaches the archegonium through water, after which fertilization starts and after fertilization, the zygote is formed.
+This antheridium reaches the archegonium through water, after which fertilization starts, and after fertilization, the zygote is formed.

 This zygote is diploid.
-After that, this zygote undergoes continuous division to form a structure called the sporophyte.
-This sporophyte remains attached to the gametophyte and receives nutrition from it as it cannot photosynthesize.
+After that, this zygote undergoes continuous division to form a sporophyte structure.
+This sporophyte remains attached to the gametophyte and receives nutrition as it cannot photosynthesize.

 This sporophyte has three parts.
-Foot, Seta, and capsule, foot helps in adhesion and the seta serves to send nutrition to the capsule because there are many diploid cells in the capsule.
+Foot, Seta, and capsule: The foot helps in adhesion, and the seta sends nutrition to the capsule because there are many diploid cells.
 These diploid cells are called spore mother cells.

 These mother cells will undergo meiosis to form another new haploid structure called a spore.
-They have some structures called Cletus which absorb water from the environment due to which the capsule bursts and the spores come out.
+They have some structures called Cletus, which absorb water from the environment, which causes the capsule to burst and the spores to come out.
 Now, these spores come out and divide continuously to form gametophytes.
-This process will go on again and again and bryophytes will increase their number.
+This process will continue, and the number of bryophytes will increase.

 There are two types of bryophytes.